 - A goalie must stay on the goal line for a penalty kick

-- A goalie can change places with another player during a game as long as the referee is informed
+- A goalie can change places with another player during a game if the referee is informed

 1. A Goalie Must Wear Colors That Are Distinguishable From Other Players

-You only have to watch a game of soccer for 5 minutes to notice that goalies wear a different colored uniform than the rest of the team.
+You only have to watch a soccer game for 5 minutes to notice that goalies wear a different colored uniform than the rest of the team.

 This is because it is a requirement in the rules of soccer that the goalie wears colors different from the other players on the field and different from the referee and other officials officiating the game.